GreensfingeExperiment/.github/profile/README.md

 # GreenEsfinge Framework Experiment

-📝 𝗙𝗥𝗘𝗘 𝗔𝗡𝗗 𝗖𝗟𝗔𝗥𝗜𝗙𝗜𝗘𝗗 𝗖𝗢𝗡𝗦𝗘𝗡𝗧 𝗧𝗘𝗥𝗠 (𝗙𝗖𝗖𝗧)
+📝 FREE AND CLARIFIED CONSENT TERM (FCCT)

-You are invited to take part in a research study that proposes a framework designed to modify the behavior of software applications during execution, aiming to promote more sustainable computing practices.
+You are invited to participate in a research study that proposes a framework designed to modify the behavior of software applications during execution, aiming to promote more sustainable computing practices.

 ---

 ### Participation

 This experiment is structured in multiple phases.
 You will be asked to perform specific tasks using the framework available at: [https://github.com/EsfingeFramework/greensfinge](https://github.com/EsfingeFramework/greensfinge).
-The detailed instructions for each phase are provided in the following section.
+Detailed instructions for each phase are provided in the following section.

 ---

 ### Confidentiality and Anonymity

 All information collected during this research will remain strictly confidential.
-Any data disclosed in scientific events or publications will be used exclusively for academic purposes and will not include any information that could identify the participant(s), except among the researchers directly involved in the study, thereby ensuring complete privacy regarding your participation.
+Any data disclosed at scientific events or in publications will be used exclusively for academic purposes and will not include any information that could identify the participant(s), except among the researchers directly involved in the study, ensuring complete privacy regarding your participation.

 ---

 ### Contact Information

-Throughout the study, you are encouraged to ask questions or request clarifications at any time by reaching out to one of the researchers at the email address: [thiagocarvalhobcc@gmail.com](mailto:thiagocarvalhobcc@gmail.com).
+Throughout the study, you are encouraged to ask questions or request clarifications at any time by contacting one of the researchers at the email address: thiagocarvalhobcc@gmail.com.

 ---

 ### Voluntary Participation

 Participation in this study is entirely voluntary.
-You are free to decline to participate or to withdraw from the experiment at any point, without any negative consequences or penalties.
+You are free to decline or withdraw from the experiment at any time, without any negative consequences or penalties.
 The experiment may also serve educational purposes within a development context.
 In such cases, any decision to share your data in support of the research remains fully optional.

 ---

 ### Data Retention

-All collected data will be securely stored for a period of 5 years after the conclusion of the project.
+All collected data will be securely stored for a period of 2 years after the conclusion of the project.

 ---